project-koku/koku-data-selector/docs/aws/aws.rst

 * Examples:
     1. **athena_cost_and_usage** This should match your table name in Athena.
     2. **bill_billing_entity** Used to filter specific billing entities.
-    3. **line_item_legal_entity** Used to filter specifc legal entities.
+    3. **line_item_legal_entity** Used to filter specific legal entities.
     4. **line_item_line_item_description** Used to filter on specific line item descriptions.
     5. **year** Used to filter to a specific billing year.
     6. **month** Used to filter on a specific billing month.
-* See the following example queires for HCS spend or RHEL ELS subscriptions.
+* See the following example queries for HCS spend or RHEL ELS subscriptions.
     * The table name **athena_cost_and_usage** MUST be updated to match the name of your configured Athena table.
     * The **year** and **month** can be updated to gather data specific to a particular month.

-* The below example query will return filtered data specific for your Hybrid Commited Spend commitment.
+* The below example query will return filtered data specific for your Hybrid Committed Spend commitment.

 .. code-block::